australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 stated that when "doing some mixdown stuff, it would either be...
 *Digital Performer* or... *Logic* and the occasional *Pro Tools*, but not as much", did not differentiate between *Digital Performer* and *Logic Pro*.
-Therefore, they have both been attributed to the participant, but with a 50% weighting.
+Therefore, they have been attributed to the participant, but with a 50% weighting.
 Figure 2 shows this distribution of DAW platforms for studio-based audio mixing.